General-Meow/kubernetes-notes/README.md

 - the kubectl run command creates a new deployment, you need to provide it with a name and image location, port can be added too
   - you will have to give the full url of the image if its hosted on dockerhub
   - kubectl run kubernetes-bootcamp --image=gcr.io/google-samples/kubernetes-bootcamp:v1 --port=8080
-  - run will do a nubmer of things, find a suitable node to deploy the app to, schedule the deployment on the node, config the cluster to deploy when needed
+  - run will do a number of things, find a suitable node to deploy the app to, schedule the deployment on the node, config the cluster to deploy when needed
-- kubectl get deployments: shows all the deployed apps
+- `kubectl get deployments`: shows all the deployed apps

 ### Pods

-- pods run on a private network and therefore cannot be view from the outside
+- pods run on a private network and therefore cannot be viewed from the outside
 - pods can see other pods
 - you have to use kubectl to route traffic from the outside to the pods
 - use kubectl proxy to create the proxy that will allow to communicate via it network wide